Multi-objective integer programming: An improved recursive algorithm: Introduction

 The main contribution of this paper is to improve the recursive algorithm of \citet{ozlenazizoglu2009ejor} for generating the full nondominated set.
 A key drawback of the former algorithm is that it does not make use of any information obtained from the already solved subproblems.
 Our new algorithm incorporates this valuable information, and is able to avoid solving a large set of intermediate IPs as a result.

 The remainder of this paper is organised as follows.
 Section \ref{sec:lit} reviews the related literature, and in Section \ref{sec:The-problem-and} we describe the problem and explain the original recursive algorithm.
-In Section \ref{sec:Improved-recursive algorithm} we introduce our improved algorithm, and Section \ref{sec:Numerical-example} offers a detailed illustration of its workings using an instance of quad-objective integer programming (QOIP).
-We present the results of a small computational experiment in Section \ref{sec:Computational-experience}, and discuss the savings that can be obtained using this new algorithm.
+In Section \ref{sec:Improved-recursive algorithm} we introduce our improved algorithm, and Section \ref{sec:Numerical-example} offers a detailed illustration of its workings using an instance of quad-objective assignment problem (QOAP).
+We present the results of a computational experiment in Section \ref{sec:Computational-experience}, and discuss the savings that can be obtained using this new algorithm.
 We conclude and provide several future research directions in Section \ref{sec:conclusion}.